yiyanglin0102/finess-tracker-react-native/README.md

 # Project Summary

-This project is meant to introduce React Native, Expo, and the basics of using RESTful APIs, pecifically, building essential screens for a fitness tracking application.
+This project is meant to introduce React Native, Expo, and the basics of using RESTful APIs, specifically, building essential screens for a fitness tracking application.